ministryofjustice/money-to-prisoners-api/PARITY.md

 |----------------------------------|-------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `NOVEMBER_SECOND_CHANGES_LIVE`   | `1`   | Gates whether Bank Admin still shows Access Pay refund file downloads (pre-policy-change behaviour) or the "no refunds needed" message (post-policy-change). `test`/`parity` both set this to `1` (see `config/{test,parity}/env/bank-admin.yml`); without it locally, Bank Admin's downloads page shows refund downloads instead, breaking the Playwright bank-admin downloads-page spec. |

-`test`/`parity` also set `BANK_TRANSFERS_ENABLED: "0"` and `PRISONER_CAPPING_ENABLED: "1"` for
-`send-money`/`cashbook`/`noms-ops` as part of the same policy change.
-These are **deliberately not** set locally yet: enabling `PRISONER_CAPPING_ENABLED` currently breaks the send-money happy-path spec, because it triggers a NOMIS prisoner account balance lookup this local stack doesn't have data for.
-Add them only after that's sorted out, and re-check the send-money/ cashbook/noms-ops Playwright suites before doing so.

-These are read once by Django at process start (`os.environ.get(...)` in each app's `settings/base.py`), so they can only be changed by recreating the container with a different `environment:` block — there's no way to toggle them per-Playwright-test-run, and no reason to: they represent a fixed environment-level policy state, not something an individual test should own.
+These are read once by Django at process start (`os.environ.get(...)` in each app's `settings/base.py`), so they can only be changed by recreating the container if changed

 If you add a fixture or feature that needs a new secret in future, follow the same pattern: add `${VAR_NAME:-}` to the relevant service's `environment:` block in